franciskershaw/game-of-fives/README.md

 ![Landscape overlay](assets/images/overlay.png)

+The overlay returns to the screen if the user changes from portrait to landscape on the homepage, to reiterate that the game is not to be played in landscape mode.

 #### game.html

-The game page is designed as an arena of sorts, with three clearly defined sections:
+The game page is designed as an arena of sorts, with three clearly defined areas:

-* Game information section
+* Game information area
-* Gameplay section
+* Gameplay area
-* User inputs section
+* User inputs area

 On mobile the content takes all of the space on the viewport.
 However once tablet size has been reached this changes to fill only about 80%, leaving empty space around the playable area.

 ![Mobile gamepage](assets/images/gamepagemob.png) ![Tablet gamepage](assets/images/gamepagetab.png)

-The game information section contains:
+The game information area contains:
 * The current game scores, which update when the user or computer score points.
 * The overall win vs loss record, which updates at the end of each game.
 * A quit button that redirects to the home page at any stage should the user wish to leave.

-The gameplay section contains:
+The gameplay area contains:
 * The user and the computer's hand images.
 The amount of computer hand images visible is dictated by which button the user clicked on the homepage's difficulty selection modal.
 * Game text content placed between the user and computer hand images which changes to give user feedback when needed.

-The user input section contains two rows of clickable buttons:
+The user input area contains two rows of clickable buttons:

 * Row one contains two fist and palm font awesome icons which allow the user to decide whether they will present a zero or a five in the forthcoming round.
 * Row two is enabled only on the user's turn, and contains the buttons necessary for a user to make an educated guess as to what the total score will be.
 This row again changes depending on which difficulty the user has previously selected, as the possible answers will increase if there are more computer players present.